liamencabo/Story-Project-C-/README.md

-# Story-Project-C-
+Project - Story Generator written in C#

-This is a Story Project written in C# that allows you to gather user input, practice strong concatenation, and input validation.
-A great way to learn and hone your skills as a software developer!
+Description - This is a Story Generator written in C#.
+This is a great project to allow you to generate stories of honing your C# skills because you can gather user input, practice string concatenation, and input validation.
+All these skills are a great way to grow as a Software Developer.